Blood Punch: Production

-Screenwriter Eddie Guzelian came up with the idea for the film from an incident where he left a note for himself one night, only to later find another note he had left for himself the night before that he had no memory of writing.
-Milo Cawthorne freely admits to the story's resemblance to Memento.
+Screenwriter Eddie Guzelian came up with the idea for the film from an incident when he left a note for himself one night, only to later find another note he had left for himself the night before that he had no memory of writing.
+Milo Cawthorne freely admits to the story's resemblance to the 2000 film Memento.
+Paxson and Guzelian also described the movie as a cross between Blood Simple and Groundhog Day.

 The film in many ways serves as a reunion of cast and crew for the 2009 series Power Rangers RPM: the film was scripted by Eddie Guzelian, the head writer and executive producer for said-show; Cawthorne, Tennet, Boyland, Kane, Ginn, and producer McIver previously co-starred on RPM; and director Paxson was a writer on RPM.